KShebek/cbe504/main.typ

 Generally, these systems of ordinary differential equations (ODEs) can only be solved numerically.
 The details of numerical methods are beyond the scope of this course, but it is still useful to have a high-level understanding of what is involved in setting up such equations.
-#footnote[Scenarios like this, where you understand the scientific context but may need assistance on how to begin carrying out the computation, can be great use cases for large language models.
-Pasting an image of #ref(<eq:batch_simultaneous>) into ChatGPT 4o with the prompt "Write me a Python script that will solve this system of ODEs.
-Note that k(T)." yields an example script that is nearly perfect (in this case, the Arrhenius equation was simply missing the factor of $R$ in the denominator of the exponential).
-]

 #plot[https://marimo.app/l/gygake]